evelyndrake/css-surf-practice-server/README.md

 ### Setting up the server
 - This guide assumes you're hosting this from a Windows machine.
 - Download [SteamCMD](https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip).
 - Note that the folder containing the SteamCMD executable will be the folder in which your server is stored.
-This will take ~20GB if I recall correctly.
 - In the command prompt, login anonymously: `login anonymous`.
 - Install the CS:GO dedicated server: `app_update 232330 validate'.
 - Exit SteamCMD.